-In this post we are going to explain about the Google analytics questions & answers asked in the interviews.
+In this post, we are going to explain the Google analytics questions & answers asked in the interviews.
 These questions will help to boost your knowledge about this tool.

-Google launched the Google Analytics in November 2005.
+Google launched Google Analytics in November 2005.
 It is a free website analysis platform offered by Google that tracks and reports site movement/traffic.
-By integrating its script to the website you are able to track the performance of your website in the form of user’s engagement, visitor’s flow and conversions.
+By integrating its script to the website you are able to track the performance of your website in the form of user engagement, visitor flow, and conversions.
 You can create events, goals, segments, and funnels in Google Analytics tool.

 Top 25+ Google Analytics Interview Questions and Answers

 Analytics is the disclosure and correspondence of various examples in the information.
 It helps us settling on the better choice, it works like a client’s input to a specific item/benefit.
 Computerized Analytics is a mix of numerical measurements and PC programs.

 2. What do you analyze most often in Google Analytics?
 OR what is the most important things in Google Analytics you will want to analyze?

 Google Analytics gives a heap of information and bits of knowledge and each information example is vital yet at the same time, there are a few ranges where we can concentrate more like – Traffic Sources – Bounce and Exit Rate – Top Performing Pages/Landing Pages – Unique Vs. Returning Visitors – Funnel and Goal conversions.

 Event tracking involves includes the Google Analytics code customization and is utilized to track a specific occasion/action on a site like a tick, document download, or some other change.

 4. Which is more important – Bounce Rate or Exit Rate

 Both are similarly imperative yet relies on upon the number of components like a high leave rate of a contact page/thanks page or a channel’s end page is characteristic.